Mage4564/RushilR_BSE_Portfolio/index.md

 Demonstration:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/kqAD4AKiqZA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Milestone III Video:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/jhJolwuPPM4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 I reached my Third Milestone today.
 After deciding to utilize much more hardware with my time at Bluestamp, I proposed creating a bike generator for approval.
 This milestone of my project entails generating power from the bike.
 This project involved the design and development of a Bicycle Generator utilizing a custom-built mount, modified high-torque motors, a direct wheel-wheel connection, and a 0.9-5V USB Port Step Up Booster.
 Extensive research was conducted, including reviewing YouTube videos that showcased various methods, including the use of car batteries and alternators.
-However, safety concerns and the need for compatibility led to the decision of not using car alternators and batteries.
+However, safety concerns and the need for compatibility led to the decision of not to use car alternators and batteries.

 The research process involved evaluating different designs and gathering insights from YouTube videos.
 While videos demonstrated the use of car batteries and alternators, safety concerns arose due to their incompatibility with lower RPMs and potential electrical hazards.
-To ensure safety and optimize performance, the project team selected components specifically designed for bicycle power generation.
-The final design incorporated a custom mount, high-torque motors, a direct wheel-wheel connection, and a 0.9-5V USB Port Step Up Booster, providing a portable, efficient, and safe Bicycle Generator system.
+To ensure safety and optimize performance, I selected components specifically designed for bicycle power generation.
+The final design incorporated a custom mount for the motors, modified high-torque motors, a direct wheel-wheel connection, and a 0.9-5V USB Port Step Up Booster, providing a portable, efficient, and safe Bicycle Generator system.